orbitlens/blog-stellar-expert/posts/stellar-expert-update-may-2020-revamped-iterface-and-new-apis/index.md

 The [protocol changes history](https://stellar.expert/explorer/public/protocol-history) introduced some time ago had a major flaw.
-It displayed only those ledgers on which protocol bumps occurred, so other important adjustments (like base reserve amount or max transactions per legder changes) were missing there.
+It displayed only those ledgers on which protocol bumps occurred, so other important adjustments (like base reserve amount or max transactions per ledger changes) were missing there.
 We refactored ingestion engine to store all protocol evolutions.

 ![Protocol versions](protocol-versions-history.png)